Getting an Interview

 It has been more than a week and I've not had a follow up from anyone...

-The process took 5 days – interviewed at ITT Corp in January 2012.
+The process took 5 days – interviewed at ITT Corp (Herndon, VA) in January 2012.

-I applied online and the process took 1+ week – interviewed at ITT Corp in October 2011.
+I applied online.
+The process took 1+ week – interviewed at ITT Corp (Suitland, MD) in October 2011.

 After emailing them back, they responded requesting to set up a phone interview.
 A week or so later I had the interview.
 It was with an HR rep and one of the lead Software Engineers.
 It mostly consisted of them asking about a few of the projects I had done in college (as that was the only experience on my resume).
 No technical questions other than "name some advanced data structures, what would they be used for".
 Overall the interview was very friendly.
 I thought it went fairly well but they decided to go with someone else.
 The job was originally directed at people with a few years experience so that may have played a part in their decision.

 - Can you name some data structures?
 What would they be used for?
 1 Answer

-I applied online and the process took 3 weeks – interviewed at ITT Corp in January 2011.
+I applied online.
+The process took 3 weeks – interviewed at ITT Corp (West Covina, CA) in January 2011.

 About a week after the group interview I was asked to do a six minute Wonderlic test online which was fairly easy.
 Then I was I was invited to a phone interview with very standard questions.
 A few days later I had an on-site interview, again with the Director of Recruitment which was a bit of a disaster.
 I was supposed to be there at 10:30 am but the person who was supposed to interview me didn't show up till 11 am.
 Then I was supposed to take another Wonderlic test but the Director of Recruitment was unable to set the test up for me on one of the computers.
 The person tried for about 2 hours, finally called technical support.
 In the meantime she had me fill out (!) the questionnaire with the questions she was supposed to ask me during the interview, so technically she actually wasn't interviewing me.
 These questions were again pretty standard and a repeat of the questions from the phone interview.
 The only question that really irritated me was something along the lines of "How far would you go in distorting the truth if it helps your sale?"
 The wording was slightly different but it was pretty clear to me that they wanted to know if you would lie, if you "had" to.
 Whatever you answer to this question is, of course, your choice but considering that you are trying to get people to buy an education of $48.000/year (the merits of which are not entirely clear), I chose to answer honestly and tell them that no, I would not lie.